 3. BRRRR Method (Buy, Rehab, Rent, Refinance, Repeat)

-The BRRRR Method is a well-known strategy used by real estate investors to buy properties with little to no money down, especially for those interested in property flipping or long-term rentals.
+The BRRRR Method is a favourite among serious real estate investors for a reason.
+It’s designed to let you buy properties with little to no money down, and then recycle your capital into the next deal.
+Whether you’re drawn to property flipping or building a long-term rental portfolio, this strategy scales well.

 • Step 1: Buy an undervalued property that needs repairs using financing options like hard money loans.